rohan-paul/Awesome-JavaScript-Interviews/React/Component-Life-Cycle/LifecycleMethods-quick-Notes.md

 ##### componentWillMount

 componentWillMount is called before the render method is executed.
-It is important to note that setting the state in this phase will not trigger a re-rendering.
+It is important to note that setting the state in this phase **WILL NOT TRIGGER a RE-RENDERING**.
 ```js
 componentWillMount()
 ```